krishaamer/green-filter-research/research/literature/sustainability.md

 -   Jackson (1996) *preventive environmental management*
 -   Jackson (2017) limits to growth update

-The field is known today as *sustainable yield* of *natural capital* required to maintain *ecosystem services* (Peter Kareiva et al., 2011).

 Some argue sustainability is not enough and we should work on regeneration of natural habitats.

+### The Climate {#the-climate}

+#### Climate Data Vizualisation {#climate-data-vizualisation}

-Climate data visualization has a long history, starting with ***Alexander von Humboldt,*** a founder of climatology, who revolutionized cartography by inventing the first isothermal maps around the year 1816, showing areas with similar temperature, variations in altitude and seasons in different colors (Honton, 2022).
+Climate data visualization has a long history, starting with ***Alexander von Humboldt,*** the founder of climatology, who revolutionized cartography by inventing the first isothermal maps around the year 1816, showing areas with similar temperature, variations in altitude and seasons in different colors (Honton, 2022).
 Humboldt’s isotherms are now available as 3D computer models in (Anon., 2023a).
 Written records of global temperature measurements are available starting from the 1880s when documentation of temperatures become available in ship records (Brohan et al., 2012 ).

 -   Industrial revolution: Pearson and Foxon (2012): “transition to a low carbon economy presents challenges and potential economic benefits that are comparable to those of previous industrial revolutions”
 -   Tragedy of the commons: Meisinger (2022) and Lopez, Pastén and Gutiérrez Cubillos (2022) and Murase and Baek (2018)